 How to skip the lines at the Colosseum, the Vatican, & more

 Throughout this guide, the Rome and Vatican pass has been recommended again and again.
 It’s for good reason!
 Of course, we all love to save money while traveling.
 But, just as important as saving money is saving time.
-Especially when you’re trying to get to maximize all your time off!
+Especially when you’re trying to maximize all your days in Rome.

 Rome is one of the most popular travel destinations on the globe.
 This amounts to a lot of people trying to see all of Rome’s attractions every single day.
 So, you want to do everything you can to avoid waiting in long lines.